 ‘Everything,’ I say again.
 ‘There is not one job that I haven’t thought of and done.’

 ‘You’ve done well,’ he says.
 ‘Amazingly well.
 You’ve not stopped.’

 ‘I know.
 I’m like Superwoman!’

 Feeling organised for the first time in my life, I put the kettle on.
 It is 7.45am.

-It’s not until two hours later, the removal team mid-way through emptying the old house, that I remember.
+It’s not until two hours later, when the removal team are mid-way through emptying the old house, that I remember.
 ‘I haven’t fed the horses!’

 ‘Sorry,’ I shout, jumping out of the car.
 ‘I am so, so sorry.’